 - Heat, stirring occasionally until the liquid begins to thicken.

 - Pour mixture into an 8×8 casserole dish and top with parmesan cheese.
+(Or use an oven safe skillet and just top the skillet corn with parmesan cheese.)

 - Bake for 5-10 minutes, or until cheese is melted.